vcoppo23/Robocup/README.md

 ### Inspect Console Description:
 "No Input": No controller inputs are being read

-"Tread Mode": Controller is reading inputs in tread mode
+"Tread Mode": Sending tread mode inputs

-"Turret Mode": Controller is reading inputs in turret mode
+"Turret Mode": Sending turret mode inputs

 ### Switch Mode:
 Click on the Left D-Pad button, if it registers the input, "toggled" will appear.